 We have an evolving code of conduct based off other nice codes of conducts that deal with the intricacies involving people in remote places building things and working together.
 Notably our code of conduct is based off Signalfire Arts residency, SV Seeker, and the Gathering for Open Science Hardware (GOSH).

-The codes of conducts and safety waivers are available here:
+You can DOWNLOAD the codes of conducts and safety waivers here:

 The content is included here: